 - 8 Shure drum mics

 Recording the drums is tricky, you’re always going to have them bleed sounds together.
 But that’s Okay.
 There are some tricks you can do to make sure they are as isolated as they can be.

-After the mics are placed on the kit, cover the kick drum with blankets and try and place your snare mic in place that won’t pic up a majority of the hi-hats.
+After the mics are placed on the kit, cover the kick drum with blankets and try and set your snare mic in place that won’t pick up a majority of the hi-hats.

-I don’t place a microphone on the hi-hats because they are so loud, that the overheads and the snare will pic them up with out a problem at all.
+I don’t place a microphone on the hi-hats because they are so loud, that the overheads and the snare will pick them up without a problem at all.
 The overheads are a beautiful thing, splurge on a get pair and get the best overhead drum mics.